PonnannaKM/SCNN_Building_Blocks/README.md

 # SCNN_Building_Blocks
 Stochastic convolution neural networks building blocks

+PROJECT : Implementation and Analysis of Stochastic Convolution Neural Network (LeNEt-5) on FPGA

 The popular LeNet-5 CNN was developed completely from ground using stochastic computing circuits.
-These cicruits are developed in VHDL and contains generics which can be used to change accordingly for newer designs.
+These cicruits are developed in VHDL and contains generics which can be changed accordingly for newer or more complex CNN designs.
 For better understanding on the functionality of these circuits you can request me for more details @ ponnanna.kmc@gmail.com The repository contains following discrete stochastic computing blocks using which a complete Stochastic Convolution neural Netwrok can be designed.
 (1) Stochastic Mutlipliers | File Name : stochastic_multipliers.vhd